ome/omero-guide-introduction/docs/data-management.rst

    \ |image0|

 #.
-You can browse ‘folders’ in the left-hand pane:
+You can browse 'folders' in the left-hand pane:
     Image folders are called Datasets and they are within Projects.

 #.
 When a Dataset is selected, Image thumbnails are shown